paciorekaneta2025-glitch/finance-portfolio/NPV-EXPLAINED/README.md

  ## 2. What is Net Present Value (NPV)?

-Today’s article is dedicated to the concept of NPV, which stands for Net Present Value — the present value of future money.
+Today’s article is dedicated to the concept of NPV, which stands for Net Present Value — the present value of future cash flows.

 NPV shows how much value an investment adds after taking into account both the initial investment cost and the time value of money.

  <p align="center">